microsoft/DeepSpeed/docs/_tutorials/megatron.md

 ```

-With these replacements, various DeepSpeed activation checkpointing optimizations such as activation partitioning, contiguous checkpointing, CPU checkpointing, etc can be specified with either `deepspeed.checkpoinintg.configure` or in the `deepspeed_config` file.
+With these replacements, various DeepSpeed activation checkpointing optimizations such as activation partitioning, contiguous checkpointing, and CPU checkpointing, can be specified with either `deepspeed.checkpointing.configure` or in the `deepspeed_config` file.

 ### Train  scripts